BeamNG/vscode-lrdb/README.md

 Please see the [developer docs](Readme_dev.md) if you want to work on this

+## Changelog

+v0.5.4
+- Fixed tables missing keys due to assuming that a Lua table was an "array" like table when it was really a "dictionary" table
+- Integer, boolean, and table type keys are now able to be viewed in "dictionary" like tables (before it was only string keys)

+v0.5.3
+- Initial release!

 # Credits

 Thank you very much to everyone working on this tech in open source team effort! :)